hltcoe/turkle/README.md

 To enable, edit the `turkle/settings.py` file and set the variable `TURKLE_EMAIL_ENABLED` to `True`.
 Then edit the section directly below to configure connecting to the Mail Transfer Agent (MTA).

+## Logging Configuration

+The Turkle application does not log any internal state.
+There is a sample logging configuration in the settings file if an administrator wants to receive emails if HTTP 500 errors occur.

 ## Production Database Configuration